yashwantkoyyana/Facial-Expression-recognition/README.md

 # Facial-Expression-recognition
-run main.py to launch the facial expression in localhost with access to your camera.
+run main.py to launch the facial expression in localhost with access to your camera and saved weight of the trained neural network.